Health & Wellness

 Hot flushes are just the beginning.
 Here is what perimenopause really looks like — and why recognising it early can change everything.

-Most women know what menopause is.
-Fewer know about perimenopause — the transition phase that can begin years, sometimes a decade, before your periods actually stop.
+Most women know what menopause means.
+Fewer are aware of perimenopause, the transition that can start years, perhaps a decade, before your periods stop.

-It is one of the most significant hormonal shifts a woman will experience, yet it is routinely underdiagnosed, misattributed to stress or anxiety, and largely unspoken about.
-That needs to change.
+It is one of the most significant hormonal transitions a woman will undergo.
+But it is often misdiagnosed, linked to stress or concern, and largely unaddressed.
+This must be changed.

-Perimenopause literally means 'around menopause'.
-It describes the transitional period when your ovaries gradually begin producing less oestrogen.
-This can begin as early as your late 30s, though it is most common from the mid-40s onwards.
+Perimenopause means 'around menopause'.
+It describes how your ovaries slowly start to make less of the hormone oestrogen.
+This can start as early as your late 30s.
+But is most commonly seen from your mid-40s onwards.

-Menopause itself is defined as the point at which you have not had a period for 12 consecutive months.
-Everything leading up to that moment — which can last anywhere from two to twelve years — is perimenopause.
+Menopause itself is defined as the point in which you have not had a period for 12 consecutive months.
+Everything leading up to that moment, which can last anywhere from two to twelve years, is perimenopause.

 What Are the Signs?